 There’s no sun on this mountain.
 Cinematographer Brett Jutkiewicz seems to have held out for flat gray skies, and he shoots his characters under giant trees that make this community feel at once remote and claustrophobic.
 But like so many other conservative religions, the Pentecostals’ treatment of women like Mara and her heartbreakingly lonely best friend, Dilly (Kaitlyn Dever), feels familiar: hair to their waists, skirts to their ankles, and men — even the ones who claim to love them — focused on their purity.
 Mara’s father doesn’t even want her to drive, and when she irritates Garret, a sensitive boy with a sinister button nose, he commands her to wash his feet.

 Colman’s Hope, who also goes by the name Sister Slaughter, used to live a venal life off this mountaintop.
 “Buncha dumb sheep just wandering in the dark,” she tells Mara.
-Hope’s husband is her shepherd, and it’s a tribute to the Oscar-nominated Colman’s talent that she feels deeply, credibly complicated even with the most potentially cartoonish character in the film.
-(At one point, Hope even wears a T shirt with a wolf howling at the moon, for Chrissakes.)
+Hope’s husband is her shepherd, and it’s a tribute to the Oscar-winner Colman’s talent that she feels deeply, credibly complicated even with the most potentially cartoonish character in the film.
+(At one point, Hope even wears a T-shirt with a wolf howling at the moon, for Chrissakes.)

 “Them That Follow’s” truest test of faith is that Poulton and Savage don’t force the audience to demonize their devotees.
 The movie respects their beliefs — or at least the sincerity of their beliefs.
 Even in the darkest moments, when the ominous organ music is pounding and the filmmakers have twisted the audience into a quivering ball of nerves, the duo trusts in the goodness of people, even when they put themselves through insane tests.
 There’s rattlers in them hills.
 But there’s love too.